 My advice is to get ready before the baby arrives!

-Couples who learn about the process of becoming parents are more effective as parents.
+Couples who learn about becoming parents are more effective as parents.
 Also, research demonstrates a lower rate of postpartum depression, better marital satisfaction, and better mental development for the baby.

 As Gottman says: